 It’s a sort of situational awareness and social ‘art of understanding’ where you need to sense how others are feeling around you and act accordingly.
 It can be very endearing when you’re feeling low and your coworker senses it and buys you a coffee.
 But if you aren’t raised with nunchi it can be daunting trying to sense everyone’s feelings all the time, especially when it comes to driving.

-Oftentimes, Koreans will make a turn and then turn on their flicker.
+Oftentimes, Koreans will make a turn, after which they turn on their flicker.
 You really need to be aware of the micro movements of Korean drivers, using your senses to preempt lane changes.
 You also need to learn to be an aggressive driver in Korea lest you want cars hooting at you from behind, pressuring you to move into oncoming traffic.

 Speed limits are very low in Korea, especially around school zones.
 There are also speed cameras all over the place, so you will need to stick to the limit.
 Your GPS will constantly warn you of the speed cameras.

-It is also recommended to learn Hangul, the Korean alphabet and the laws of the road before driving as signage may not always be in English.
+It is also recommended to learn Hangul, the Korean alphabet, and the laws of the road before driving as signage may not always be in English.
 There is always traffic throughout the country, but more so during rush hours and in major cities.
 It’s very possible that a 10 minute ride could become an hour-long journey depending on the time you leave.
 Leaving twenty minutes can make a massive difference.

 If you are here on holiday and plan to take a day trip from Seoul, I would recommend taking public transportation over hiring a car.
 It’s by far less stressful and if you aren’t venturing out into the rural areas, there will always be taxis available.

 If you are hiring a car using a contactless car service like GreenCar, you will need a valid Korean driver’s license that has been obtained for over a year.
 Rental cars from places like Lotte Rent-a-Car are fine with a valid international driver’s permit.